Diana Ross: No Longer Singing ‘The Blues’ Of Depression

 Yet, all of her success came with some kind of challenge that led to her to not just singing the blues, but being “blue” in real life.
 Criticism on her acting, her marriages, death in the family, etc all played some part of her journey through and ultimately overcoming depression and substance abuse.

-Singer Diana Ross was admitted to a rehab facility for drug and alcohol abuse, in May of 2002.
-Her spokesman revealed that Diana Ross had secretly entered the Promises Rehabilitation Center in Malibu ten days earlier, to “clear up some personal issues.”
+The 75-year-old Ross was admitted to a rehab facility for drug and alcohol abuse, in May of 2002.
+Her spokesman revealed that Diana had secretly entered the Promises Rehabilitation Center in Malibu ten days earlier, to “clear up some personal issues.”
 The issues centered around Diana Ross’ drinking, although reports suggested that she may have been abusing prescription painkillers as well.

 Ross, who liked to put cognac in her coffee before she walked on stage, also enjoyed poorly fleece wine after her shows.
 According to sources in the U.S., Miss Ross’s children became concerned as she drank wine day and night.
 ‘The pain pills were prescribed for an old injury,’ added the source.
 ‘But soon she was hooked on them too.
 She was becoming more and more depressed, and totally reliant on substances to make it through the day.